+LINK TO STRATEGIC

-LINK TO INFORMED, ENGAGED & EMPOWERED STAKEHOLDERS STRATEGIC BLUEPRINT:
+BLUEPRINT: INFORMED, ENGAGED & EMPOWERED STAKEHOLDERS

-At its regular meeting of August 12, 2020, the Board approved Agenda Item G-2 (Ethics Policies), which authorized rulemaking to "revise, amend, or develop applicable bylaws and policies to include specific standards of ethical conduct for the Board, and individuals or entities who directly report to the Board."
-The item, originally sponsored by Ms. Perla Tabares Hantman, Board Chair, referred to Section 1001.42(6), F.S., which provides that School Boards may adopt standards of ethical conduct, distinguishable from the Code of Ethics, to govern the Board's behavior and that of the Board's direct report employees.
+At its regular meeting of May 20, 2020, the Board approved Agenda Item H-8 (Ethics), sponsored by Ms. Perla Tabares Hantman, Board Chair, which authorized rulemaking to "revise, amend, or develop applicable bylaws and policies to include specific standards of ethical conduct for the Board, and individuals or entities who directly report to the Board."
+The item referred to Section 1001.42(6), F.S., which provides that School Boards may adopt standards of ethical conduct, distinguishable from the Code of Ethics, to govern the Board's behavior and that of the Board's direct report employees.
+The agenda item also identified a recent rule released by the Florida Commission on Ethics that will take effect on December 31, 2020.

-The proposed amendments to Bylaws 0124, Standards of Ethical Conduct, 0141.2, Conflict of Interest, 0156, Legal Counsel, 0157, Inspector General, and Policies 1030, Superintendent of Schools, 1129, 3129, 4129, Conflict of Interest, and 6835, Office of Management and Compliance Audits, add where appropriate, proposed standards of ethical conduct, as well as the Florida Commission on Ethics new rule prohibiting public officers and public employees from abusing their position in order to obtain a disproportionate benefit for themselves or their relatives.
+This item requests approval of amendments to Bylaws 0124, Standards of Ethical Conduct, 0141.2, Conflict of Interest, 0156, Legal Counsel, 0157, Inspector General, and Policies 1030, Superintendent of Schools, 1129, 3129, 4129, Conflict of Interest, and 6835, Office of Management and Compliance Audits, to add where appropriate, proposed standards of ethical conduct, as well as the Florida Commission on Ethics new rule prohibiting public officers and public employees from abusing their position in order to obtain a disproportionate benefit for themselves or their relatives.
 Other proposed amendments include statutory requirements that address nepotism and certain types of reporting that involve the health, safety, and welfare of students.
 Also, revisions to Policy 0157, Inspector General, update the qualifications of the IG in accordance with state law.

 The proposed standards of ethical conduct are modeled on the general principles of the Principles of Professional Conduct for the Education Profession in Florida contained in state rule 6A-10.081, F.A.C., and adjusted to be made applicable to the Board, the Superintendent, Board Attorney, the Chief Auditor, and the Inspector General.
 In addition, the statutory mandate in F.S.
 1012.23(2) that specifically prohibits School Board members and the Superintendent from directly employing a relative is proposed to be added to Bylaw 0124 and Policy 1030.
 Though not required by law, the prohibition is proposed to also be added to the policies governing the other direct report employees.
-An amendment is also proposed to Policy 1030 incorporating statutory requirements related to the appointment of the Superintendent.